Climate change in Australia: Temperature and weather changes

 Australia's instrumental record from 1885 to the present shows the following broad picture:

 Conditions from 1885 to 1898 were generally fairly wet, though less so than in the period since 1968.
 The only noticeably dry years in this era were 1888 and 1897.
 Although some coral core data suggest that 1887 and 1890 were, with 1974, the wettest years across the continent since settlement, rainfall data for Alice Springs, then the only major station covering the interior of the Northern Territory and Western Australia, strongly suggest that 1887 and 1890 were overall not as wet as 1974 or even 2000.
 In New South Wales and Queensland, however, the years 1886–1887 and 1889–1894 were indeed exceptionally wet.
 The heavy rainfall over this period has been linked with a major expansion of the sheep population and February 1893 saw the disastrous 1893 Brisbane flood.

-A drying of the climate took place from 1899 to 1921, though with some interruptions from wet El Niño years, especially between 1915 and early 1918 and in 1920–1921, when the wheat belt of the southern interior was drenched by its heaviest winter rains on record.
-Two major El Niño events in 1902 and 1905 produced the two driest years across the whole continent, whilst 1919 was similarly dry in the eastern States apart from the Gippsland.
+A drying of the climate took place from 1899 to 1921, though with some interruptions from wet El Niño years, especially between 1915 and early 1918 and in 1920–1921, when the wheat belt of the southern interior received exceptionally heavy winter rainfall.
+Two major El Niño events in 1902 and 1905 contributed to severe drought conditions across much of Australia, while 1919 was also notably dry in many eastern regions apart from Gippsland.

 The period from 1922 to 1938 was exceptionally dry, with only 1930 having Australia-wide rainfall above the long-term mean and the Australia-wide average rainfall for these seventeen years being 15 to 20 per cent below that for other periods since 1885.
 This dry period is attributed in some sources to a weakening of the Southern Oscillation and in others to reduced sea surface temperatures.
 Temperatures in these three periods were generally cooler than they are currently, with 1925 having the coolest minima of any year since 1910.
 However, the dry years of the 1920s and 1930s were also often quite warm, with 1928 and 1938 having particularly high maxima.